MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTFILE-Function--Media-.md

  *MimeType*
  Type: Text

  Specifies the content type of the media file.
-The *MimeType* value must be a two\-part string that consists of a type and subtype, such as *image\/jpeg*, *image\/gif*, or *video\/mpeg*.
+The *MimeType* value must be a two-part string that consists of a type and subtype, such as *image\/jpeg*, *image\/gif*, or *video\/mpeg*.
 For more information, see [Supported Media Types](Working-With-Media-on-Records.md#SupportedMediaTypes).

  If this parameter is not specified, the IMPORTFILE function will deduct the MIME type from the file extension.
 For example the MIME type for a .jpg file is image\/jpeg.